zengin0201/AI_Debugger/README.md

 ## 🧩 Using as a Chrome Extension (Optional)
 Now the debugger works as a true browser extension!
 To install it:
-1. Clone this repository to your PC: `git clone https://github.com/zengin0201/AI_Debugger.git`
+1. Enter to the frontend
-2. Run `npm install` and then `npm run build` inside the folder.
-This will create a `dist` directory.
+2. Find dist
 3. Open Google Chrome and navigate to `chrome://extensions/`.
 4. Turn on **Developer mode** (toggle in the top right corner).
 5. Click **Load unpacked** and select the generated `dist` folder.